ProjetsPL/treehouse-theme/collections/_posts/us/kitchen-designs-7-inspiring-grey-kitchen-ideas.md

 ## White kitchen with a grey countertop – an intriguing design idea

-Matching white walls (or cabinets) with **an elegant grey counter** is an interesting kitchen design idea, which is becoming quite popular. **A contrast** between the colors creates an **unusual** but also **quite universal interior.** A grey, smooth countertop highlights the perfect shape of white kitchen cabinets, forming a trendy and modern kitchen design.
+Matching white walls (or cabinets) with **an elegant grey counter** is an interesting kitchen design idea, which is also becoming very popular. **A contrast** between the colors creates an **unusual** but also **quite universal interior.** A grey, smooth countertop highlights the perfect shape of white kitchen cabinets, forming a trendy and modern kitchen design.

-When deciding upon white kitchen cabinets and a grey countertop, it is advised to paint the walls grey or white as well.
+When deciding upon white kitchen cabinets and a grey countertop, it is advised to paint the walls grey or white.
 It will make the design **more consistent**.
 White walls can brighten the room, which is a good solution for small interiors.
 In some cases, though, this solution might be problematic due to high probability of the walls getting stained.
 Grey walls make the room darker and **visually smaller**.
 For this reason it is better to avoid dark colored walls in small kitchens.

 {% fig %}